Back to all posts

 Our necks and shoulders are notorious for holding onto stress, especially if you spend a lot of time sitting at a computer or looking down at your phone.
 To release this tension, sit up straight and use your right hand to gently squeeze the fleshy area between your neck and left shoulder.
 Hold for a few seconds, release, and repeat, working your way down the muscle.
 Then, switch sides.
 This helps to release knots and improve circulation in the area.
 You can follow this up with gentle neck stretches, like slowly tilting your ear toward your shoulder, to deepen the release.
 This technique mimics some of the kneading used in a professional deep tissue massage.

-Soothe Your Hands and Feet with Acupressure
+Soothe Tired Hands and Feet with Acupressure

 We often forget how much work our hands and feet do until they ache.
 Giving them a little attention can have a surprisingly calming effect on your whole body.
 For your hands, use the thumb of one hand to press and knead the center of the opposite palm in a circular motion.
 For your feet, one of the best tools is a simple tennis or lacrosse ball.
 While sitting in a chair, place the ball under your foot and gently roll it back and forth from heel to toe.
 When you find a tender spot, pause and apply gentle pressure for a few breaths.
 This helps stimulate pressure points, providing relief from a long day of standing or walking.

-Using Simple Massage Tools at Home
+Try These Simple At-Home Massage Tools

 You don’t need expensive equipment to enhance your self-care routine.
 Simple tools can help you apply pressure more effectively and reach spots that are hard to get to on your own.
 A foam roller is great for releasing tension in your back and legs, while a simple tennis ball, as mentioned, works wonders on your feet, glutes, and shoulders.
 Using these tools can help extend the benefits of your professional massage services and keep your muscles feeling loose.
 These at-home practices are a great way to stay connected to your body and manage stress levels between your appointments, making them an essential part of any wellness plan.